ybayle/awesome-deep-learning-music/README.md

 # Deep Learning for Music (DL4M) [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-The role of this curated list is to gather scientific articles that use deep learning approaches applied to music.
+The role of this curated list is to gather scientific articles, thesis and reports that use deep learning approaches applied to music.
 The list is currently under construction but feel free to contribute to the missing fields and to add other resources.
 The resources provided here come from my review of the state-of-the-art for my PhD Thesis for which an article is being written.
 There are already surveys on deep learning for [music generation](https://arxiv.org/pdf/1709.01620.pdf), [speech separation](https://arxiv.org/ftp/arxiv/papers/1708/1708.07524.pdf) and [speaker identification](https://www.researchgate.net/profile/Seyed_Reza_Shahamiri/publication/319158024_Speaker_Identification_Features_Extraction_Methods_A_Systematic_Review/links/599e2816aca272dff12fdef1/Speaker-Identification-Features-Extraction-Methods-A-Systematic-Review.pdf).